ssmythe/learn_mandarin_chinese/README.md

 - [Step by Step Graded Readers Level A][12]
 - Follow the same method steps for the textbook lesson dialog section listed above (ignoring workbook and grammar notes)

+## Watch movies with Chinese dialog

+Watching movies with Chinese dialog (especially with Chinese character subtitles) can be an fun way to listen and read Chinese!

+At first, you may want to turn on English subtitles just to get the meaning of the movie.
+After that, flip on Chinese subtitles.

 # Resources